Dr. Dolittle: It's a false alarm. There's nothing wrong with him. He just has gas.

 Dr. Dolittle: [to a disbelieving crowd] He just had gas.

 This character is minding their own business, going about their day as usual... when suddenly, there's this growing pain inside of their body!
-Clutching their chest/belly, they're worried that they could be having a heart attack or something!
+Clutching their chest/belly, they're worried that they could be having a heart attack or a Ruptured Appendix or something!
 Why does this tension just keep getting worse?
 What could this strange illness possibly be?!

 Nah, never mind, turns out they only had a bad case of gas instead!
 Or that all they had to do was just go to the bathroom.

 - Discussed when Jim Gaffigan tells a story of his family vacationing in Alaska, miles away from civilization.
 He gets severe stomach pains and is pre-diagnosed with appendicitis.
 He gets airlifted by helicopter to the nearest hospital, and spends the whole journey hoping it's not gas, or he would look really foolish.